ELYZA Japanese Llama 2 7B vs Sarvam-M Multilingual Hybrid

 Is ELYZA Japanese Llama 2 7B or Sarvam-M Multilingual Hybrid open source?

-ELYZA Japanese Llama 2 7B is listed under Unknown.
-Sarvam-M Multilingual Hybrid is listed under 1.
+ELYZA Japanese Llama 2 7B is listed under Llama 2 Community.
+Sarvam-M Multilingual Hybrid is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Where can I run ELYZA Japanese Llama 2 7B and Sarvam-M Multilingual Hybrid?